espena/sosicon/README.markdown

 ###Linux/OS X
 You need g++ to compile Sosicon.
-To build from source code, check out the git repository, enter the src directory and run `make`.
-There's no `configure` or `make install` yet.
+To build from source code, check out the git repository, enter the src directory and run `make` and then `make install`.
+There's no `configure` yet.
 On 32-bit Linux systems, the binaries will be output to [bin/linux32](https://github.com/espena/sosicon/tree/master/bin/linux32).
 On 64-bit Linux systems, the binaries will be output to [bin/linux64](https://github.com/espena/sosicon/tree/master/bin/linux64).
 On OS X, the binaries will be output in <em>[bin/osx](https://github.com/espena/sosicon/tree/master/bin/osx)</em>.

+If you run `make install` after building the source, the executable will be copied to $INSTALL_PATH, or default to `/usr/local/bin/sosicon`.

 ###Windows
 Project files for Visual Studio is included in the repository.
 Open src/sosicon.sln solution